 - Berserk Button: When they were dating, she saw Irm having tea with a female employee; let's just say the result for Irm was NOT pretty...

 - Demoted to Extra: Ever since Original Generation 2, Ring has yet to rejoin the playable roster.
-Justified that she's all tied up with her duties as the CEO of Mao Industries.
+Justified when she's tied up with her duties as the CEO of Mao Industries.
 Made more unlikely for her to reappear in a Huckebein for future events, given the entire destruction of the Huckebein series in the Second Original Generation.

-- Flawed Prototype: In Original Generation, the original Huckebein 008R had the Tronium Engine installed, which was created through research of Tronium from the crashed Meteor-3.
+- Flawed Prototype: Played with; in Original Generation, the original "Huckebein 008R" had the "Tronium Engine" installed, created through research of the element "Tronium" from the crashed "Meteor-3".
 First testing of it led to the "Vanishing Trooper Incident" that killed all but three peoplenote .
-The Huckebein 008L, powered by the Black Hole Engine given to Earth researchers by the Zuvorg Alliance as a goodwill offering, was sealed away in response to the disaster.
-It was let out from storage because Ring needed to use it and so the Inspectors didn't seize it when they invaded Mao Industries.
+The "Huckebein 008L", powered by the "Black Hole Engine" given to Earth researchers by the Zuvorg Alliance as a goodwill offering, was sealed away in response to the disaster.
+It was let out from storage because Ring needed to use it and so the Inspectors cannot seize it when they invaded Mao Industries.
 Despite Wendolo revealing the incident was punishment for Earth scientists opting to not use the Black Hole Engine for the Huckebein series, Ring still trusts the 008L.

 - Leitmotif: "Time to Come"